Who can Ride in the Annual Re-Ride? Rider Requirements

 How far is each leg?

 The legs vary by terrain and state, average is about 2-5 miles, but can be shorter or longer.
+Some sections do 1 mile legs and in the mountains it is sometimes necessary to do 12-15 mile legs.

 How do I prepare for the Re-Ride?